Murder of Davis Timmerman: Involved parties' early lives

 Davis Way Timmerman was born on April 18, 1899, in Edgefield County.
 Before his death, Timmerman owned a filling station and was reportedly wealthy; his family was considered "very prominent" in their area.
 He was married to a woman named Cornelia (née Watson).

 Sue Belle Stidham was born in Saluda County, South Carolina, in April 1899.
 When she was eleven years old, her mother died.

 John Wallace Logue was born in Edgefield County on December 13, 1896.
 John Wallace and Sue Logue were already married by the time he was drafted to serve in the United States military during World War I. They had one child, a daughter born on December 27, 1930; the infant, who was born prematurely, died three hours after birth.

+Clarence Bagwell was born in Brevard, North Carolina, likely around 1908 or 1909.
+He was married to Flora Bagwell and was a plasterer.

+George Reed Logue was born on June 1, 1888, in the town of Edgefield, South Carolina.
+He was the brother of John Wallace Logue, the brother-in-law of Sue Logue, and the uncle of Joe Frank Logue.
+He never married.

-Joseph Frank Logue, Jr. was born on September 11, 1908, in the town of Edgefield, South Carolina.
-On September 26, 1924, shortly after he turned 16, his father died, after which his aunt and uncles, Sue, John Wallace, and George Logue, helped raise him.
-Being raised by this group made Joe Frank feel indebted and loyal to them.
+Joseph Frank Logue Jr. was born on September 11, 1908, in the town of Edgefield, South Carolina.
+Joe Frank's father died on September 26, 1924, shortly after the boy turned 16.
+Joe Frank's Aunt Sue and his uncles, John Wallace, and George Logue, helped raise him which made him feel indebted and loyal to them.
 By the time of Timmerman's murder, Joseph Frank Logue was married and worked as a police officer in Spartanburg, South Carolina.

-By 1940, the Logues lived in a farmhouse with John Wallace's mother and his brother, George Logue, who was unmarried.
+By 1940, the Logues lived in a farmhouse with John Wallace's mother and his brother, George Logue.
 The Logues' farmhouse was located close to Timmerman's.
 For several years leading up to 1940, when tensions reached a head with J. Wallace Logue's death, the Logues and the Timmerman family had a long-standing feud.